 Meet in the parking lot near the ball field on Weldon Rd, between the campsite entrance and Jefferson High School.
 Follow the White Blazes on a moderate 4.5 Mile loop through pristine forest, mountain laurel, and over the top of the highest point in Morris County!

-Norvin Green State Forest from the Otter Hole
+Norvin Green State Forest and Wyanokie Point from Otter Hole

 A variation of the other hike at Norvin Green.
 This itinerary starts on the green trail up from the Otter Hole before cutting across on Macopin (white) to the top of Wyanokie Point for some of the some of the best fall foliage colors in New Jersey and splendid views.
 Then double back and take the teal Highlands Trail back to complete the loop via YooHoo Point.